KeccakTeam/Xoodoo/Hardware/ASIC/Xoodyak/AEADandHashing/README.txt

-Code avaialbility
+Code availability
 --------------------------------------------------------

-The code will soon be available on GitHub: https://github.com/KeccakTeam/Xoodoo Please, link such repository instead of making the code available on https://github.com/mustafam001/lwc-aead-rtl
+The code is available on GitHub: https://github.com/KeccakTeam/Xoodoo